guildai/issue-resolution/150-guild-command-not-found-using-remote-conda-environment/README.md

 ### Use env activation to set PATH

-Use and environment by specifying `guild-env` or `conda-env` and edit the activation script (e.g. `<venv>/bin/activate` for virtualenv/Guild envs) to set `PATH` to include the Guild location.
+Use an environment by specifying `guild-env` or `conda-env` and edit the activation script (e.g. `<venv>/bin/activate` for virtualenv/Guild envs) to set `PATH` to include the Guild location.